zlatozar/c_lang_project/docs/C_code_style.md

 ## TODO: Structures, enumerations, typedefs

-- Structure or enumeration name must be lowercase with optional underscore `_` character between words
+- Structure or enumeration name must be CamleCase with optional underscore `_` character between words
 - Structure or enumeration may contain `typedef` keyword
 - All structure members must be lowercase
 - All enumeration members must be uppercase